 Takeway: It will all pay off.

 55% of customers are willing to spend more for a better shopping experience, and customer service is a key component in providing an exceptional buying process.
 It is important to look at your business and see what can be improved.
+With the right strategy, you can even beat Amazon in customer experience!
 It can easily be the difference between “okay” profits and rocking sales.